-With the summer season just around the corner, many people are replacing their old barbecue gas grills with a new one.
+With Memorial Day weekend a few days away, many people are replacing their old barbecue gas grills with new ones.
 Many parts of the grill can be recycled, including the gas tanks, but there are many safety factors to consider.
 Gershow Recycling says people must show great care in properly disposing of used propane gas tanks and other parts of the grill when bringing them in to be recycled.

 With the health risks associated with the handling of propane tanks, states are cracking down on the illegal disposal of propane tanks.
 As a result, many people are turning to scrap metal recyclers to properly dispose of the barbecue grills.

 When disposing of a barbecue gas grill, observe the following rules:

 - Dispose of the propane tanks first.
 The tanks must be “discharged,” or emptied, before they can be disposed of.
 Do not empty the tank by letting the gas escape through the valve; it is dangerous and bad for the environment.
 Many propane and BBQ grill retailers accept old tanks.

 - Never store propane tanks inside a building.
 It is not only dangerous, it is also illegal.

 - Once the tank has been disposed of, the rest of the grill can be recycled.
 Clean off any grease from the plastic and metal parts before recycling, as grease — like propane — can be flammable.

 - Burn off the rest of the charcoal bricks in the grill.
 This can be done by simply leaving the grill alight until all of the bricks are gone.
 When disposing of the coals, wait until they have cooled down.
 Close the cover to avoid exposure to the heat, which would lead to burns.
 You can let them cool overnight or, for a quicker solution, pour sand over them.
 When the risk of fire has passed, dispose of properly in a non-combustible container.